Jon Boden: Spiers & Boden

 When Boden first met John Spiers in the Elm Tree pub in Oxford, Boden had little experience of folk clubs.
 The duo quickly established common ground and started playing together, soon establishing themselves on the live folk club circuit.
 They were signed by Fellside Records and their debut album Through & Through was released in 2001.
 The following year they toured with Eliza Carthy as part of her Ratcatchers band.

 They released three further albums for Fellside, Bellow in 2003 and the companion discs, Songs and Tunes both released in 2005.
 Spiers & Boden then signed to Navigator Records releasing the themed Vagabond in 2008 and retrospective album The Works in 2011.
 The latter marked their 10th anniversary as a recording duo.
 They toured that year and collaborators from The Works joined them on stage, with a finale at London's Shepherd's Bush Empire featuring many guests.

 In Spring 2013, Spiers & Boden undertook the Backyard Songs tour, playing material relevant to each show's locality and inviting audiences to contribute local songs, dances and folklore.
 Their farewell tour was announced the following year in March and May 2014 and the duo's activities were put on hold.

-Boden plays fiddle and sings lead vocal in Spiers & Boden.
-He was the first person to use a "stomp box" with English traditional music - an idea he and Spiers borrowed from singer-songwriter Rory McLeod.
-Boden also plays acoustic guitar in Spiers & Boden employing a percussive finger style reminiscent of Nic Jones and Martin Simpson, but using the tuning of CEBEBE.
+Boden plays fiddle and guitar, and sings lead vocal, in Spiers & Boden.